dgaydukov/cert-aws/files/sa.md

 once your credit is 0, performance downgrade
 * T2/T3 unlimited burst (you pay for extra burst credit)

+It usually takes longer time to stop instance then to reboot.
+The reason is when you stop it does some clean up by removing dns name, public IPv4, private IPv4, IPv6, ec2 instance store.

 ###### AWS Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 You don’t need to load your data into Athena, as it works directly with data stored in S3.
 Athena integrates with Amazon QuickSight for easy visualization.